-After enabling staging (either Local Live or Remote Live) for a site, you’ll notice a colored bar with some new menus just below the Dockbar when you navigate to the site.
+After enabling staging (either Local Live or Remote Live) for a site, you’ll notice a colored bar with some new menus on the Dockbar when you navigate to the site.
 These new menus help us manage staged pages.
 You’ll also notice that most of your page management options have been removed, because now you can’t directly edit live pages.
 You now must use the staging environment to make changes.
-Click on Staging to view the staged area.
+Click on the Staging button to view the staged area.
 Your management options are restored and you can access some new options related to staging.
-If you’re following along with the Nose-ster example, navigate back to the News and Events page and click on Staging to get your page editing capabilities back.
+If you’re following along with the Lunar Resort example, navigate back to the News and Events page and click on Staging to get your page editing capabilities back.

-Figure 3.22: You can see the new bar staging adds to the top of your screen.
+Figure 3.22: You can see the new staging options added to the top of your screen.

-Add the Calendar portlet and then click on Live from the Dockbar.
-Notice that the Calendar portlet isn’t there.
+Add the Bookmarks portlet and then click on Live from the Dockbar.
+Notice that the Bookmarks portlet isn’t there.
 That’s because you’ve staged a change to the page but haven’t published that change yet to the live site.
-Go back to the staged page and look at the options you have available.
-From here you can Undo changes, view a History of changes, Mark as Ready for Publication and Manage Page Variations.
+Go back to the staged page and click on the Staging drop-down menu to look at the options you have available.
+From here you have many options to choose from to help in your staging conquest.